 Identifying records in the Places Database

 Identifiers and classifiers uniquely define each place.
-Use these attributes track records over time and select specific types of places:
+Use these attributes to track records over time and select specific types of places:

 infogroup_id- The unique identifier for the place.